JerryMcCullough/tidy_data/README.md

 File Name|File Description
 --- | ---
-HumanActivyRecognitionDetail.txt| Mean and Standard Deviation Values.
+CODEBOOK.md | File and variable information for this study HumanActivyRecognitionDetail.txt| Mean and Standard Deviation Values.
 One row for each observation HumanActivityRecognitionSummaryBySubjectAndActivity.txt| The average of each variable in the HumanActivityRecognitionDetail.txt file by subject and activity
 README.md | Description of this study